BitcoinDesign/Guide/guide/getting-started/12-technology-primer.md

    layout = "float-right-desktop"
 %}

-No. Most wallets generate them using a standard called Hierarchical Deterministic Wallets, specified in [BIP 32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki){:target="_blank"}.
-So all your addresses and private keys are derived from a single piece of information, called the recovery phrase.
+No. Most wallets generate them using a standard called [Hierarchical Deterministic Wallets](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki){:target="_blank"}.
+All your addresses and private keys are derived from a single piece of information, called the recovery phrase.

-This makes backing up your wallet fairly easy, as you only need store a single piece of information.
-It also creates a single point of failure.
+This makes backing up your wallet fairly easy, as you only need securely store your recovery phrase to restore your wallet.
+However, it also concentrates the risk of having your bitcoin stolen the recovery phrase.
+Because of this, supporting users in this backup process is one of the most important considerations for designers.

 </div>